 At present time (and for the foreseeable future) buying from Rochioli via the mailing list is not an option.
-The Estate wines do show up at retail periodically, and the winery’s Russian River Valley tasting room is still open for public tasting.
+The Estate wines do show up at retail periodically, and the winery’s Russian River Valley tasting room is still open by appointment.
 They may only be pouring a couple of wines, but it’s a great opportunity to buy a bottle for a picnic on their lovely patio and a few more to bring home for the cellar.

 I’ve blogged about Rochioli previously in the The 2018 Zinfandel Chronicles Power Rankings and the Fab 5 of Mailing Lists.